 The correlation between PTSD and substance abuse is complicated, so understanding how they interact is the key to managing treatment options if you find yourself in this situation.
 Knowing your triggers and what resources are available for help can make a big difference when taking appropriate steps toward recovery.

-Statistics on PTSD and Drug Abuse
+Statistics on PTSD and Substance Use Disorder

 According to the U.S. Department of Health, 3.6% of American adults, or around 9 million people, have PTSD.
 Severe symptoms are seen in about 37% of people with PTSD diagnoses.
 PTSD is substantially more common in women than in men.